 top of page

-Safety issues are some of the most important findings during a home inspection.
-Many of them are inexpensive to fix, but dangerous to ignore.
-Here are the most common safety hazards I find in homes, plus quick tips for resolving them.
+Safety issues are among the most critical findings during a home inspection.
+Many of these issues are inexpensive to fix, but they can be dangerous if ignored.
+Here are the most common safety hazards I find in homes, along with quick tips for resolving them.

 1. Missing GFCI Outlets